tubbleWeek/MapToGazebo/README.md

 ### Requirements

-This was developed using python version `3.11.1`
+This was developed using python version `3.11.1` and tested in Gazebo 11.
+I do not know if this `sdf` structure is compatible with other versions of Gazebo.

 You will need pyyaml, numpy, opencv-python, and argparse to run this script.